 Student Paper Contest (SPC)

-SPE coordinates 10 regional student paper contests at the undergraduate, master's and doctorate level.
-The students compete against other students from their region for the opportunity to participate in the International Student Paper Contest, held during the Annual Technical Conference and Exhibition (ATCE).
+SPE coordinates 14 regional student paper contests at the undergraduate, master's, and PhD level.
+Students compete against other students from their region for the opportunity to advance to the International Student Paper Contest, held during the Annual Technical Conference and Exhibition (ATCE).
 Contestants enter with an abstract of their paper, of which they perform a presentation on the day of the competition, and then the victors who proceed to the International contest at ATCE have their papers published in the conference proceedings and on OnePetro.